Reflective modular forms on lattices of prime level: The construction of reflective modular forms

-We explain how to decide if each modular form is cuspidal.
-By \cite[Theorems 8.3 and 8.18]{GHS13}, the quasi pull-back is always cuspidal.
+We explain how to decide whether each modular form is cuspidal or not.
+Recall that a modular form is cuspidal if and only if it vanishes on all $1$-dimensional and $0$-dimensional cusps.
+By \cite[Theorems 8.3 and 8.18]{GHS13}, the quasi pull-back increasing the weight is always cuspidal.
 For the case of $2U\oplus T_8$, it is a maximal lattice and the genus of $T_8$ contains only one class (see \cite{LMFDB}).
 Thus the associated modular variety has a unique zero-dimensional cusp and a unique one-dimensional cusp.
-The value of the modular form at the one-dimensional cusp is given by the Siegel operator and is equal to the zeroth Fourier-Jacobi coefficient which is a modular form for $\SL_2(\ZZ)$.
-It is obvious that this $\SL_2(\ZZ)$-modular form is zero.
-We then conclude that the reflective modular form for $2U\oplus T_8$ is cuspidal.
+The value of the modular form at the one-dimensional cusp is given by the Siegel operator and is equal to the zeroth Fourier--Jacobi coefficient which is a modular form for $\SL_2(\ZZ)$.
+We conclude that this $\SL_2(\ZZ)$-modular form is zero from the leading Fourier--Jacobi coefficient of the reflective modular form defined by \eqref{eq:theta}.
+Hence the reflective modular form for $2U\oplus T_8$ is cuspidal.
+We claim that there are $12$ non-cuspidal reflective modular forms.
+Six of them have singular weight.
+The others have weight $12$, and a direct calculation shows that their leading Fourier--Jacobi coefficients are not Jacobi cusp forms.
+Alternatively, we can show that they do not vanish at the $1$-dimensional cusp corresponding to the decomposition $2U\oplus L$ satisfying that the root system associated to $L$ is empty.
+This proves our claim.

 Finally, we explain why these modular forms cannot be decomposed.
 If one modular form can be decomposed into a product of $2$-reflective and $2p$-reflective modular forms, then by Lemma \ref{Lem:Sch2p} we have the restriction $n\leq 2 + 24/(p+1)$.
 Thus we only need to consider a few cases.
 We prove one case and the proof of other cases is similar.
 If $U\oplus U(5)\oplus T_4$ is $2$-reflective, then $2U\oplus T_4$ is also $2$-reflective.
-This is ridiculous by Proposition \ref{Prop:Jacobi} because the sublattice generated by $2$-roots of $T_4$ is $A_2$ and then does not span $T_4\otimes \RR$. \end{proof}
+This leads to a contradiction by Proposition \ref{Prop:Jacobi} because the sublattice generated by $2$-roots of $T_4$ is $A_2$ which does not span $T_4\otimes \RR$. \end{proof}